Sadaf Khadem: Biography

-Khadem began her athletic career at the age of 9.
-She was particularly interest in basketball.
-Watching professional basketball players train in boxing to increase their morale, she began training as well.
-Her training began in Tehran and subsequently she continued in Varamin despite the long commute from her home.
-Though she was accepted to college to pursue a sports engineering degree, she eventually dropped out to put full time focus on boxing.
-Alongside her own training, she took fitness and basketball classes as well.
+Khadem began her athletic career at the age of nine, with an initial interest in basketball.
+After observing professional basketball players incorporating boxing into their training to improve their conditioning and morale, she decided to take up the sport herself.
+She began her training in Tehran and subsequently continued in Varamin, despite the long commute from her home.
+Although Khadem was accepted into a university program to pursue a degree in sports engineering, she eventually dropped out to focus on boxing full-time.
+Alongside her dedicated boxing regimen, she also participated in fitness and basketball classes.

-Mahyar Monshipour became her boxing trainer in 2008 and in 2014 she accepted an official boxing match invitation from France despite opposition from the Ministry of Sports of Iran.
+Mahyar Monshipour became her boxing trainer in 2008.
+In 2014, she accepted an invitation to compete in an official boxing match in France, despite facing opposition from the Ministry of Sports of Iran.

 Defeating French Opponent

 On April 14, 2019, Khadem participated in her first official match in Royan, France.
 Her opponent Anne Chauvin was a French boxer.
 Khadem defeated Chauvin at the end of a three-round match with Monshipour as her trainer.

 After the match, Khadem embraced her opponent with tears in her eyes.
 She declared that "this victory belongs to all the men and women who sacrificed their lives for Iran."
 She further added that "this was the first step."